progmik/Playnite/doc/tutorials/themes/usingBlend.md

 Installing Blend
 ---------------------

-Blend is part of [Visual Studio IDE](https://visualstudio.microsoft.com/), which is available for free with Community edition.
-Visual Studio comes with lot of components you might not be interested in, for theme development you only need `.NET Desktop development` workload.
+Blend is part of the [Visual Studio IDE](https://visualstudio.microsoft.com/), available for free with the Community Edition.
+Visual Studio comes with lots of components you might not be interested in; for theme development all you need is the `.NET Desktop development` workload.

 > [!WARNING]
 > The latest Visual Studio **2022** is currently not supported (live previews will not work)!
-Use [2019 or 2017 version](https://visualstudio.microsoft.com/vs/older-downloads/) instead.
+Use the [2019 or 2017 version](https://visualstudio.microsoft.com/vs/older-downloads/) instead.

-Creating new theme
+Creating a new theme
 ---------------------
-[Open command prompt](https://www.windows-commandline.com/how-to-open-command-prompt/) and [navigate](https://www.windows-commandline.com/command-prompt-change-directory/) to Playnite's installation folder.
-To create new theme you need to run `Toolbox.exe` utility with these arguments:
+[Open the command prompt](https://www.windows-commandline.com/how-to-open-command-prompt/) and [navigate](https://www.windows-commandline.com/command-prompt-change-directory/) to Playnite's installation folder.
+To create a new theme, you need to run the `Toolbox.exe` utility using these arguments:

 ```cmd
 Toolbox.exe new desktoptheme|fullscreentheme <ThemeName>
 ```

-For example to create new desktop theme with "Super Clear Modern" name:
+For example, to create a new desktop theme with "Super Clear Modern as the name:

 ```cmd
 Toolbox.exe new desktoptheme "Super Clear Modern"
 ```

-This will create new theme folder with all files needed for theme to be edited in Blend.
-If theme creation is successful then Explorer window will open with your new theme folder.
-DO NOT move theme's directory, designer in Blend will not work properly unless the theme is opened from the location where Toolbox created it!
+This will create a new folder containing all files needed for the theme to be edited in Blend.
+If the theme creation is successful, the Explorer window will open using your new theme folder.
+DO NOT move the theme's folder - designer in Blend will not work properly unless the theme is opened from the initial location Toolbox used to create it!

 > [!NOTE]
-> There might be issues with above examples if you installed Playnite into folder where write access is not enabled by default unless you have elevated privileges (folders like `c:\Program Files`).
-In that case you will need to run command prompt and Blend with admin privileges.
-However better approach would be to use different install location.
+> If Playnite was installed into a folder with no write access enabled by default, some issues might occur using the aforementioned examples - some folders need you to have elevated privileges (folders like `c:\Program Files`).
+In those cases you will need to run the command prompt and Blend using admin privileges.
+However, a better approach would be to use a different install location.

-Editing theme
+Editing a theme
 ---------------------

-To edit theme in Blend open `Theme.sln` file from theme's directory.
+To edit a theme in Blend, open the `Theme.sln` file from the theme's directory.

 > [!NOTE]
 > Just opening `.sln` file will usually open Visual Studio instead of Blend.
-While you can use Visual Studio to edit the theme as well, it lacks many features that make editing easier, like live preview for templates and styles.
-To open `.sln` files in Blend, right-click on the file, select `Open with` and choose `Blend for Visual Studio` option.
+While you can use Visual Studio to edit the theme as well, it lacks many features making editing easier; like live preview for templates and styles.
+To open `.sln` files in Blend, right-click on the file, select `Open with` and select the `Blend for Visual Studio` option.

 > [!WARNING]
-> Due to way Playnite resolves paths to theme files (like images), it is necessary to open theme sln file via the file itself.
-If you open Blend first and then use it to open the theme sln, some parts of live preview might not work properly.
+> Due to the way Playnite resolves theme files' paths (like images), it is necessary to open a theme sln file via the file itself.
+If you open Blend first and use that to open the theme sln, some parts of the live preview might not work properly.
 This will be fixed in future Playnite updates.

-As a first thing after creating new theme, open `theme.yaml` file and change manifest fields if you need to (you will probably need to change Author at least).
-For more information about available manifest fields see [manifest file page](manifestFile.md).
+As a first thing after creating a new theme, open the `theme.yaml` file and change the manifest fields (if you need to) - you will probably need to change Author at least.
+For more information about the available manifest fields, see the [manifest file page](manifestFile.md).

 Files
 ---------------------

-Themes consist of several `.xaml` files.
+Themes consists of several `.xaml` files.
 Each view, panel or specific control usually has their own xaml file.
-Commonly used resources like colors and brushes that affect all controls are generally defined in `Constants.xaml`.
+Commonly used resources like colors and brushes affecting all controls are generally defined in `Constants.xaml`.

 Live preview
 ---------------------

-To open live preview (design view):
+To open the live preview (design view):

-#### 1) Open appropriate style (xaml) file
+#### 1) Open the appropriate style (xaml) file

-Not all files can be previewed in design view, some only contain constants like colors, brushes etc. `Constants.xaml` is best example of this.
-If you want to see preview for these resources, open resources window (View -> Resources window) and expand appropriate file.
+Not all files can be previewed in the design view; some only contains constants like colors, brushes etc. - `Constants.xaml` is the best example of this.
+If you want to see a preview of these resources, open the resources window (View -> Resources window) and expand the appropriate file.

-#### 2) Open design view panel
+#### 2) Open the design view panel

-Toggle design view using `Design` tab button.
-It is highly recommended to keep XAML text view open as well since it's faster for making changes.
-To have both views open you can split the editor using buttons on bottom right part of the editor (offering both horizontal and vertical split.
+Toggle design view using the `Design` tab button.
+It is highly recommended to keep the XAML text view open as well, since it's faster for making changes.
+To have both views open at once, you can split the editor using the buttons on the bottom right part of the editor (offering both horizontal and vertical split.

 ![image](images/designSwitch.png)

 #### 3) Select style to preview

-Since single xaml file can contain multiple styles for multiple views/controls, you need to select style you want to preview first.
-To do so select line in a text editor starting with `<Style TargetType=...`.
+Since a single xaml file might contain multiple styles for multiple views/controls, you need to select the prefered style to preview first.
+To do so, select the line in a text editor starting with `<Style TargetType=...`.

-#### 4) Activate preview
+#### 4) Activate the preview

-On design panel select `Style` dropdown, then `Edit Template` and lastly `Edit Current`.
-This will load preview for style you selected in previous step.
+On the design panel, click on the `Style` dropdown and select `Edit Template`, and then `Edit Current`.
+This will load the preview for the style selected in the previous step.

 ![image](images/templateEdit.png)

 #### 5) Enjoy

-Now a preview for the specific view/control should be visible.
-If the view doesn't seem to display all resources properly (for example missing or incorrect colors and brushes are used), see troubleshooting section.
+Now a preview for the specific view/control should appear.
+If not all resources are being displayed properly in the view (for example missing or incorrect colors and brushes are used), see the troubleshooting section.

 ![image](images/designExample.png)